-This month, we will begin a ten-session enrichment programme with students at the Archer Academy, a school in North London.
+This month, we begin a ten-session enrichment programme with students at the Archer Academy, a school in North London.

 Head of Art, Design & Technology Darren Pearson tells us that he was positively surprised by the response to his appeal at a school assembly for participants, and the gender balance.
 A number of girls said they wanted to learn hard skills, how to use their gadgets for longer.